Demographics of South Africa

 According to the 2022 census, the population of South Africa is about 62 million people of diverse origins, cultures, languages, and religions, with a majority being Black Africans.
 The South African National Census of 2022 was the most recent census held; the next will be in 2032.

-In 2011, Statistics South Africa counted 2.1 million foreigners in total.
+In 2011, Statistics South Africa counted 2.1 million foreign nationals.
 Reports suggest that is an underestimation.
-The real figure may be as high as five million, including some three million Zimbabweans.
+Some estimates suggest the number could be higher, though figures vary widely and are not officially confirmed, including some three million Zimbabweans.